 One way you can foster a healthy team culture?
 Implement a structured (yet flexible) peer-to-peer feedback loop.
-This type of employee engagement enables your team to work together, making the group better as a whole – in a safe, respectful environment.
+This type of employee engagement enables your team to work together, learn from each other, making the group better as a whole – in a safe, respectful environment.

 We all know that managing talent can be tough for novice and experienced managers alike.

 To make sure you’re building an initiative centered around the right kind of peer feedback, follow these nine helpful tips.

 First and foremost, you need to describe the issue(s) without passing judgment.
 It’s important that the person receiving the feedback doesn’t feel targeted.
 Craft your notes around the work, not the person.